-The FDA advises that cough and cold medicines should never be given to children younger than age 4.
+The FDA advises that cough and cold medicines should not be given to children younger than age 4.
 These drugs can cause serious side effects in young children.

 Nasal decongestants are applied directly into the nasal passages.
 Nasal forms work faster than oral decongestants and have fewer side effects.
 However, nasal decongestants should never be used for more than 3 days in a row due to risks for rebound congestion.

 Oral decongestants provide temporary relief for up to 4 hours.
 They can cause side effects such as nervousness, dizziness, and sleepiness.
 People who have high blood pressure should never use standard pseudoephedrine or phenylephrine decongestants.
-They should use a product such as Coricidin HBP, which contains the antihistamine chlorpheniramine.
+They should instead use antihistamines or combination products such as Coricidin HBP, which contains the antihistamine chlorpheniramine.

 If you have high blood pressure, heart disease, diabetes, thyroid disease, prostate problems, or glaucoma talk to your health care provider before taking any oral or nasal decongestant.
 You may be at risk for side effects and complications.

-- Cough suppressants (antitiussives) block the cough reflex.
+- Cough suppressants (antitussives) block the cough reflex.
 They often contain dextromethorphan.

 - Cough expectorants loosen and thin mucus so you can cough it up.
 Guaifenesin is the ingredient used in expectorants.

-Some cough products also contain decongestants and antihistamines.
-Antihistamines make you sleepy.
+Some cough products also contain decongestants and antihistamines that may alleviate other cold/flu symptoms.
+Antihistamines may make you sleepy.
 Decongestants may actually worsen cough by thickening mucus.

 Studies have questioned the effectiveness of OTC cough remedies.
 Medications that contain both a cough suppressant and an expectorant are not useful and should be avoided.
 As noted, never give cough or cold medicine to a child under 4 years without a pediatrician's approval.

-If your cough lasts for more than 3 weeks, or is accompanied by shortness of breath, contact your health care provider.
+If your cough lasts for more than 3 weeks, or is accompanied by shortness of breath, contact your provider.
 A lingering cough may be a sign of bronchitis or pneumonia.